 The Writing Fellows are looking for writers from all majors, disciplines, persuasions, backgrounds, and interests.
-If you’re interested in tutoring specific classes, from Russian literature to Dinosaurs to the history of Nazism to chronic disease, we’d love to see your application.
-Applications are due by Monday, November 5th, 11:59 PM.Submit Application
+If you’re interested in tutoring specific classes, from Russian Literature to Dinosaurs to the history of Nazism to Chronic Disease, we’d love to see your application.
+Applications are due by Monday, March 18th, 11:59 PM.Submit Application

 *Note: The Writing Fellows are overseen by the University Writing Program, which also oversees the Writing Center.
 Because of this relationship, the Writing Center and the Writing Fellows are now using the same application form.
 Students may submit one application to either or both programs through either program website.
 (When submitting your application, you’ll indicate whether you want to be considered for a position in the Writing Center, the Writing Fellows, or in both programs.)

 Requirements and Notes

 English 310: Writing and Tutoring is required for all first-semester Writing Fellows.
 It is a three-credit course taught Tuesdays and Thursdays from 12:05pm–1:20pm.
 This course fulfills the university’s Advanced Writing requirement.

 Two+ Semester Commitment: To keep turnover to a minimum, we ask for a two+ semester commitment.
 These semesters do not, however, need to be concurrent (i.e. sometimes fellows serve missions after their first semester).